 More people are renting single-family homes—and this means it is more important than ever for consumers to be savvy and protect themselves.
 Compass offers the following tips for prospective renters to avoid scams.

 Before renting a house from an individual, ask for proof that they own the property.
-Check public records at the County Assessor’s office to be sure, and to verify that no Notice of Default (NOD) or notice of a trustee sale has been issued.
+Check public records at the County Assessor’s office to be sure and to verify that no Notice of Default (NOD) or notice of a trustee sale has been issued.

 Be suspicious of a price that seems too good to be true.
 Try typing the street address into a search engine and see what comes up.
 Legitimate landlords often list properties on multiple sites, so if you find several listings for a property that sounds identical, but have a different rental amount, you've probably found a scam.

-Ask a lot of questions – Where will I send my rent?
+Ask a lot of questions: Where will I send my rent?
 How can I reach someone if you are on vacation?
 What do I do if I need a plumber?
 An experienced landlord will have already thought through the answers.

 Red Flags for Renters:

-- “Owner” is traveling or working outside of the U.S. and will send you the keys
+The “owner” is traveling or working outside of the U.S. and will send you the keys

-- “Owner” will only interact with you online, not in person
+The “owner” will only interact with you online, not in person

-- The advertising or email response to you contains multiple misspellings and grammatical errors
+The advertising or email response to you contains multiple misspellings and grammatical errors

-- The email addresses you as Dear Sir/Madam
+The email addresses you as Dear Sir/Madam

 The “owner” uses the title Reverend, Dr., or claims to be a missionary

 The “owner” uses a free email service such as Gmail, Yahoo, or Hotmail

-Payment is the first priority – Cashier’s Check, FedEx, Western Union, etc.
+Payment is the first priority—cashier’s check, FedEx, Western Union, etc.

-- Payment of deposit or first month’s rent is requested BEFORE you see the property or sign a lease
+Payment of deposit or first month’s rent is requested BEFORE you see the property or sign a lease

-- “Owner” can’t show you the property or make arrangements for you to tour it
+The “owner” can’t show you the property or make arrangements for you to tour it

-Price seems surprisingly low for the home offered and the area
+Price seems surprisingly low for the home offered and the area.

+If you do encounter fraud involving an ad for a Compass home, please let us know at (404) 445-7770.
 Fraud can also be reported to your local law enforcement authority, to the Federal Trade Commission, and to the Internet Crime Complaint Center.